jrili/datacamp-cleaning-bank-marketing/README.md

 # Key Learning Points
 * Data extraction and validation using Pandas
-* Data transformation techniqeus for real-world messy datasets
+* Data transformation techniques for real-world messy datasets
 * Handling multiple output files to simulate loading into different targets

 # Future Improvements
-* Use test functions from noteook as basis for pytest scripts for validation
+* Use test functions from notebook as basis for pytest scripts for validation
 * Schedule ETL runs using Apache Airflow
 * Load outputs directly to a relational database (PostgreSQL/MySQL)